 The Centenary Grants round is now open for not-for-profit groups to apply for the full £25,000 grant, to deliver any health and wellbeing project across an entire funding region.
-Local funding regions include the following counties Surrey, Kent and Sussex (projects must deliver across both East & West Sussex).
+(Note Reigate & Banstead falls within the Surrey region).
 Groups are encouraged to collaborate with partners to deliver their project across the whole region.

-Tesco colleagues will be involved with shortlisting three applications in each region, to be selected for instore voting throughout July & August 2019, in every Tesco store within that region.
+Tesco colleagues will be involved with shortlisting three applications in each region, to be selected for instore voting throughout November & December 2019, in every Tesco store within that region.
 Tesco customers will be given the opportunity to vote for their favourite project, with the group receiving the most votes getting the first place prize of £25,000, second place £15,000 and third place £10,000.
-There will be a further Centenary Grants voting round in November & December 2019.
+There is no deadline given so groups are encouraged to apply as early as possible.

 Organisations can apply online here: https://www.groundwork.org.uk/Sites/tescocommunityscheme/faqs/Category/boh-centenary-grants-apply